HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-002/README.txt

 Then you can extend the walltime for inputs to get new ones.
 Here, we extend to 1000.

 ~> make feed WALLTIME=1000

+## Testing the learning

+Here, we set up the same architecture, but we do not learn, we use some of the previously saved weights.
+Moreover, we let RGB values be found from W and H. So the test architecture is slightly different from the one we used for learning.
+Let us display it.

+~> make show-test-archi